University campus in Oregon

 Salary Outlook

 Oregon's top-ranked institutions for information security include Oregon State University, University of Oregon, and Portland State University, all offering competitive tuition rates compared to national averages.
-The state's average public four-year in-state tuition of $9,555 makes education affordable for residents, while Oregon's major employers—including Intel, Nike, Providence Health, and Oregon Health & Science University—actively recruit graduates with information security credentials.
+The state's average public four-year in-state tuition of $9,555 makes education affordable for residents, while Oregon's major employers, including Intel, Nike, Providence Health, and Oregon Health & Science University, actively recruit graduates with information security credentials.
 Students interested in related fields should explore Cybersecurity in Oregon and Network Administration in Oregon for complementary program options.
 For national context, prospective students can compare Oregon programs against National Best Information Security Programs and Most Affordable Programs Nationwide.

-Information Security Job Market in Oregon
+Information Security Job Market & Salary Data in Oregon

 Employment Outlook